 Most users are not admins on their work computers.
 If you are getting a message prompting you to input admin credentials, please contact the Service Desk.

 A Virtual Private Network (VPN) creates a secure, encrypted connection between a remote Windows or Mac computer and the Seattle University internal network.
 It allows access to specific secure internal systems or data that is not accessible directly from the Internet.
 It also includes access to your T: drive file shares but you must configure the mapped drive each time you connect over VPN.
 The Virtual Private Network is available for all Seattle University students, faculty, and staff.
 You will need to download the VPN client.

 A Virtual Desktop is exactly what it sounds like - a Seattle University computer workstation that can be accessed from anywhere with an internet connection and web browser.
 When you log into a computer lab workstation on campus, you're using the Virtual Desktop.
 Through the Virtual Desktop you have access to the following:

 Yes.
-You can use the VPN or VDI to access your T and P drives.
+You can use the VPN or VDI to access your T drive.

 Departments will incur long distance charges for call forwarding to area codes outside the Seattle area.
 The Seattle area code is 206.